-The Portland Teacher Program Coordinator is responsible for coordinating and implementing the overall recruitment and retention strategies for target minority students pursuing the teaching profession.
-The incumbent in this classification is responsible for actively coordinating efforts between Portland Public Schools, Portland Community College, and Portland State University, ensuring student issues are addressed.
-The incumbent will market the program, working closely with middle and high school programs as well as acting as an internal liaison between both higher education institutions.
+The Teacher Cohort Program Coordinator is responsible for coordinating and implementing the overall recruitment and retention strategies for underrepresented students of color pursuing the teaching profession.
+The incumbent is responsible for actively coordinating efforts between the Beaverton School District, Portland Public Schools, Portland State University, and PCC ensuring that student issues are addressed.
+The incumbent will market the program, working closely with middle and high school programs, as well as acting as an internal liaison between both higher education institutions.
 This position requires active case management of students currently enrolled in the program including providing student and family advocacy, advising, and counseling as needed.

-1. Coordinates and implements the recruitment of targeted minority groups into the teaching profession for Portland Public Schools, Portland Community College, and Portland State University.
+1. Coordinates and implements the recruitment of targeted groups of students of color into the teaching profession for Beaverton School District, Portland Public Schools, Portland State University, and PCC.
 Works closely with community leaders and school officials in developing and implementing appropriate strategies.

 3. Works with businesses in raising funds for scholarship programs.
-Researches and identifies various funding sources.
-Writes program grants.
-Manages grant funds and Portland Teachers Project budget.
+Researches and identifies various funding sources; writes program grants, manages grant funds and Teacher Program budget.

-4. Manages an active case load of enrolled students, both at Portland Community College and at Portland State University.
-Provides student and family advocacy.
-Provides general advising, job search assistance, and counseling as needed.
+4. Manages an active caseload of enrolled students, both at PCC and at Portland State University.
+Provides student and family advocacy; general advising, job search assistance, and counseling as needed.
 Refers students to community agencies based on identified need.

 5. Facilitates quarterly colloquia for program students.
 Coordinates guest speakers and table discussion topics.